-This is a 33-page ebook from the Australian Curriculum Geography series that covers:
+This is a 33-page digital unit from the Australian Curriculum Geography series that covers:

 The difference in the economic, demographic and social characteristics between countries across the world (ACHGK032)